 Hee Haw originally aired on CBS but got cancelled after just two years.
 It was a victim of 1971's infamous "rural purge," which also saw Green Acres, Mayberry RFD and The Beverly Hillbillies canned in favor of series that appealed to New York and Los Angeles sensibilities.
 Hee Haw bounced back for a lengthy run as a syndicated show seen across the nation.

 5. Roger Miller initially refused to appear

-Apparently, Roger Miller hated Hee Haw at first, fearing that the series made country music and its fans seem a little too silly.
-Even with his mentor and cousin-in-law Sheb Wooley’s involvement in the show, Miller took some convincing before he eventually made his first of many cornfield appearances in 1971.
+Roger Miller hated Hee Haw at first, fearing that the series made country music and its fans seem a little too silly.
+Even with his mentor and cousin-in-law Sheb Wooley's involvement in the show, Miller took some convincing before the songwriter eventually made his first of many cornfield appearances in 1971.

 4. Hugh Hefner made a guest appearance

-With such beauties as Linda Thompson, Gunilla Hutton and then-girlfriend Bobbi Benton appearing at different times as cast members, it’s no surprise that Hugh Hefner himself made a stop in Kornfield Kounty.
+With such beauties as Linda Thompson, Cathy Baker, Misty Rowe, Lisa Todd, Petticoat Junction's Gunilla Hutton and then-girlfriend Barbi Benton appearing at different times as cast members, it's no surprise that Hugh Hefner himself made a stop in Kornfield Kounty.
 Still, it looks a little odd to read the March 23, 1974, episode synopsis, which lists Hef alongside such good guys in white hats as Lester Flatt and the Hager twins.

 3. An ill-advised spin-off launched an ongoing career

 Hee Haw Honeys, a spin-off that ran from 1979-'80, hardly had the longevity of the original series.
 Based in a fictional truck stop, the show paired Lulu Roman, Kenny Price and other Hee Haw regulars with newcomer Kathie Lee Johnson.
 She's now known as Kathie Lee Gifford, the beloved morning show host and talk show veteran.